 A Good Rule of Thumb

 Towards the end of the year (think October), it's time to start planning your Thanksgiving feasts and Christmas dinners.
-This means that you're going to need room in your freezers and fridge.
+This means that you're going to need room in your freezers and fridge for all the tasty recipes like Dry Brined Turkey and Dairy Free Deviled Eggs.

-Use this time to do a pantry challenge and use up the food you have in the house to create space for the things you'll be stored temporarily.
+Use this time to do a pantry challenge and use up the food you have in the house to create space for the foods you'll be storing temporarily.

-It can take as little as a few hours, and after that give it a few more to come back to a cold temp and refill with newly purchased food.
-After holiday meat sales are a great way to save money on meat!
+It can take as little as a few hours, and after that give it a few more hours to come back to a cold temp before refilling with newly purchased food.
+After the holiday, meat sales are a great way to save money on meat!

 Now repeat this every year and you'll have a nice system in place, a healthy lifespan on your freezer, less meat, and discarded food on your hands as well as a way to scrape together extra holiday money.